-What exactly are Neuro-differences and why do I need to know anything about it?
+What exactly is ‘neurodiversity’ and why do I need to know anything about it?

 It is a question you may be asking if you work in HR or perhaps you have never heard of the term.
-Simply put, it means that the brain (neuro) waves work in different ways for people who have:-
+Simply put, it means that the brains work in different ways for people who have.

 - Acquired Brain Injury

 - Mental Health needs

 These are the most typically occurring conditions in the workplace although there are others.